danielm322/gtsrb_classifier/README.md

 tqdm==4.64.0
 ```

-For a detailed list of requirements, check and use the followinf files:
+For a detailed list of requirements, check and use the following files:

 - `requirements-pip-local.txt` to install requirements on a local PC with pip.
 - `requirements-conda-FAI.txt` to install requirements on Factory-AI with conda.